Skip to content

 Break-even point for buying an e-scooter vs paying bus fares

 Calculate the break-even point for buying an electric scooter instead of paying daily bus fares.
-Enter scooter price and see the result instantly.
+Enter scooter price and bus spend to find it.

 What this tool does